TheBizarreAbhishek/GoodLock/README.md

 Just download patched manager from [here](https://github.com/TheBizarreAbhishek/GoodLock/raw/main/GoodLock%20Patched.apk), open and download or update the desired modules

 ## credits
-thanks to [corsicanu](https://github.com/corsicanu) for modded manager though in my modified version i solved blank screen problem faced by many also some codes improvements for better functionality
+thanks to [corsicanu](https://github.com/corsicanu) for modded manager though in my modified version i solved blank screen problem faced by many also some codes improvements for better functionality and automated the process of module updates